backstage/backstage/.changeset/honest-poems-visit.md

 '@backstage/plugin-scaffolder-react': minor
 ---

-Added an edit link to the template page for direct access to editing the template
+Added an editUrl parameter to TemplateParameterSchema